Cantera/cantera-website/pages/science/reactors.rst

 --------------------------------------------------------

-If you are interested in how a homogeneous chemical composition changes in time when it is left to its own, a simple batch reactor can be used.
+If you are interested in how a homogeneous chemical composition changes in time when it is left to its own devices, a simple batch reactor can be used.
 Two versions are commonly considered: A rigid vessel with fixed volume but variable pressure, or a system idealized at constant pressure but varying volume.